vortex2jm/vortex2jm/README.md

 <p align="justify">
 Hi, how's it going?
 I share some personal and academic projects here.
 I have experience in basic electronics, embedded systems, computer networks, software development and machine learning.
-I work with various programming languages, from low-level ones like Assembly to higher-level such as Rust and Python.
+I work with various programming languages, from low-level ones like Assembly and C to higher-level such as Python.
 I also program microcontrollers.
-Currently, I work for RNP - Rede Nacional de Pesquisa, focusing on network infrastructure, Linux servers, DevOps and software development.
+Currently, I work for Atman Systems, focusing on development and maintenance of solutions for adaptive traffic control.
-Academically, I'm developing projects in embedded systems, and machine learning.
+Academically, I'm developing projects in embedded systems and machine learning.
 </p>

 <br>